 — The Cranberries (@The_Cranberries) January 15, 2018

-At this time, details on Dolores O’Riordan’s cause of death have not been revealed, only that it was sudden.
-According to a statement made confirming her death, “Family members are devastated to hear the breaking news and have requested privacy at this very difficult time.”
+According to a statement made confirming her death at the time, “Family members are devastated to hear the breaking news and have requested privacy at this very difficult time.”
 She was a bright, young woman with a beautiful music legacy.
+But there were still no real answers until now.

-Other artists in the industry and those who worked with her have since flooded social media with their condolences.
+Upon hearing the news, other artists in the industry and those who worked with the iconic artist flooded social media with their condolences.
 Check out what fellow Irish songwriter Hozier had to say:

 My first time hearing Dolores O’Riordan’s voice was unforgettable.
 It threw into question what a voice could sound like in that context of Rock.
 I’d never heard somebody use their instrument in that way.
 Shocked and saddened to hear of her passing, thoughts are with her family.